cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 We'll actually follow the diagram that we've just introduced in reverse, starting at the bottom and making it all the way to its top.

-### Creating library targets as before
+### Project skeleton

-Clearly, `core_project` must create the needed `some_library` target before attempting to install it.
+Clearly, `core_project` must have the needed headers and create the `some_library` target before attempting to install all of these.
 For the sake of our example, this library has a single function `PrintHello` that is declared in a header file:

 `core_project/core_project/some_library.hpp`: